alema-r/Alessandro-Marcolini-Oniro/docs/supported-images.rst

 For more detailed information on Zephyr OS Kernel, see `Zephyr documentation <https://docs.zephyrproject.org/latest/index.html#>`_.

-All Scenarios OS supports the following images for the Zephyr OS kernel:
+|main_project_name| supports the following images for the Zephyr OS kernel:

 .. list-table:: Zephyr supported images
    :header-rows: 1